genneko/dotfiles/README.md

 # dotfiles
-Generalized dotfiles for various environments.
+Personal generalized dotfiles for various environments.
 Currently cygwin and freebsd are supported.

 ## Install